+The case of homosexuality shows clearly how much cultural bias plays a role in psychiatric diagnoses.
 Psychiatry uses a guide to classifying mental disorders called the DSM (Diagnostic and Statistical Manual of Mental Disorders).
 The current one is the fourth edition and is called the DSM-IV.

 Although the ADHD diagnosis is defined in the DSM-IV making it appear scientific, it is not purely scientific as the criteria used are subjective.
-What is perceived as different or unusual, but still in the “normal” range in one culture can be perceived as a “disorder” in another culture.
+What is perceived as different or unusual, but still in the “normal” range in one culture can be perceived as a “disorder” in another culture

 Homosexuality can be called a sin, an inclination, a preference, an orientation, or a lifestyle, but never a mental disorder.